-Mapping is supported by all of the observing modes exept the Spectral Scan.
-It can be done on a rectangular grid with a user-defined spacing and extent.
+Raster mapping can be done on a rectangular grid with a user-defined spacing and extent.
 It is also possible to supply a list of mapping positions to achieve a map with a custom shape optimized to the source geometry.
-For both map types, a spacing of 15 arcsec might be a good choice providing half pixel steps to yields super-resolution with a good overlap for the blue array and a very strong overlap for the red array.
-For very large maps fast maps, a spacing of half a red array or 30 arcsec achievs super-resolution with a good overlap for the red array and full coverage (but no overlap) for the blue array.
 These details need to be specified only in Phase II of the proposal process (see the FIFI-LS USPOT chapter).
 In Phase I, the effective map area needs to be entered in USPOT and the proposal should explain the suggested mapping strategy.
-The on-source integration time to be entered in USPOT has to be the on-source integration time per raster point multiplied by the number of raster map points $N t{\rm on}$.
+The on-source integration time per cycle entered in USPOT is the on-source integration time per cycle per raster point.
+This gives a total on-source exposure time for the AOR of this number multiplied by the number of raster map points Ncycle Npoint ton.

-If the source geometry allows the off-beam to be positioned symmetrically on both sides of the source, then one should use the much more efficient Symmetric Chop mode for mapping.
-If that is not possible the Asymmetric Chop mode has to be used.
-An asymmetric chop is also used in the Bright Object mode.
+For chopped observations: If the source geometry allows the chopped beams to be positioned symmetrically on both sides of the source, then one should use the more efficient Symmetric Chop mode for mapping.
+If that is not possible the Asymmetric Chop mode has to be used; for short integrations, one of the modified nod patterns (ABA or AABAA) is preferred.
 Figure 3-6 illustrates mapping with an asymmetric chop.
-The off-beam (positions B1 to B3) covers an area while chopping that is the same size as the map itself.
-If this is undesirable, the map needs to be broken up into sub-maps with varying chop parameters to be specified in Phase II.
-The availability of guide stars might be another reason to break up a large map into sub-maps.
-In this case the sub-maps will be identified between Phase II and the actual observation by the support scientist in close collaboration with the guest investigator and the telescope operator.
+The chopped map (positions A1chop to A3chop in the example) covers an area with the same form as the on-source map, offset by the chop throw.
+If this is undesirable (e.g. if part of the chopped map would overlap a region of possible emission), the map needs to be broken up into sub-maps with varying chop parameters (which can be specified in Phase II).
+Breaking the map up into individual sub-maps requires a separate AOR for each map.
+If there are more than five AORs in a map, all with short integration times, it may be desirable to toggle the flag for combining multiple short AORs in USPOT, which enables an alternative calculation of overheads with a lower fixed overhead per AOR.

 When estimating the on-source integration time (Section 3.1.2.3), take into account the differing overlap of the red and blue FOV at the desired raster map spacing.
-The SNR entered into the calculation of t{on} is the SNR for a single raster map point.
-The final SNR for a point in the map should reach \sqrt{x} SNR with n being the number of raster points from which a point is covered by the respective FOV.
-For example in Figure 3-6, the area of the pixel in the middle is covered by 3 FOVs while 16 pixels are covered by 2 FOVs and the outer parts of the map are covered by 1 FOV.
+The SNR entered into the calculation of ton is the SNR for a single raster map point.
+The final SNR for a point in the map should reach \sqrt{n} SNR with n being the number of raster points from which a point is covered by the respective FOV.
+For example in Figure 3-6, the area of the spaxel in the middle (dark orange) is covered by 3 FOVs while 16 spaxels (light orange) are covered by 2 FOVs and the outer parts of the map (yellow) are covered by 1 FOV.
+The noise level in the area covered by the central spaxel should thus be $\sqrt{3}$ lower than in the outer parts and the SNR (for the same signal) thus $\sqrt{3}$ times higher.
+(Note that this is an example map, not a suggested mapping strategy.)

 17 Figure 3-6.
 The geometry of chopping and nodding while mapping using the asymmetric chop mode.
-Return to Table of Contents